Simone Biles: Eponymous skills

 Biles's named elements on vault, balance beam, and floor exercise introduced during the 2017–2021 quad are the most difficult elements on each apparatus (the Biles on beam, Biles on vault, and Biles II on floor).
-As of 2023, she is the sole gymnast to have performed any of these skills in an FIG international competition.
+She was the sole gymnast to have performed any of these skills in an FIG international competition until Hillary Heron of Panama performed the Biles I on floor at the 2023 World Championships.
 In May 2021, she became the first woman to complete a Yurchenko double piked on the vault during competition.